hugorbarbosa/tutorials/uml-basics/uml-basics.md

 ## Tools

 There are many [tools][ref-uml-tools] that support some functions of UML.
-PlantUML is one of them, it is an open-source tool allowing users to create diagrams from a plain text language.
+PlantUML is one of them, it is an open-source tool that allows users to create diagrams from a plain text language.

 This tool can be used from the command line to generate an image from a file, as follows: